Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 ## Create the app on Scalingo

-Time do deploy our app!
+Time to deploy our app!
 First we need to create our app on Scalingo.

-To create our app, we can use the CLI with the following syntax:
+We can use the CLI with the following syntax:

 ```
 $ scalingo create my-ruby-app